GetchaDEAGLE/eagle-versioner/README.md

 assistance, or have an idea for a potential feature, please submit an **Issue** on this repository.
 Issues will be reviewed on a regular basis with a resolution being the main goal within a timely manner.
 However, turnaround time is not guaranteed.

-## Donations

-This project is developed and maintained on the side and requires a substantial amount of time.
-Donations are greatly appreciated.
-Please [click here](https://paypal.me/GetchaDEAGLE) to make a donation.

 ## Latest Changes